exponential-decay/binary-numbers/README.md

 To get the complete app running for yourself I recommend the excellent http://www.pythonanywhere.com service for the daily Cron task and amazing Python support that is letting me run PIL and the Python Twitter Tools API: http://mike.verdone.ca/twitter/

+###Archive

+Until gallery support is whitelisted at pythonanywhere.com I currently archive each picture generated to my pythonanywhere web page here: http://exponentialdecay.pythonanywhere.com/

 ###License:

-This app is licensed as Beerware: https://github.com/exponential-decay/binary-numbers/blob/master/license.md
+This app and it's supporting files are licensed as Beerware: https://github.com/exponential-decay/binary-numbers/blob/master/license.md

 ###Twitter: